Delhi's rebel gym goers risk virus to pump iron

 "Everyday I go to my room, I ignore the fact that there is coronavirus and keep on motivating myself that I have to go to the gym," he said.

-"This virus is secondary -- if I am healthy then I can kill the virus," he said, adding he would keep coming to the gym despite the threat of police action if caught.
+"This virus is secondary - if I am healthy then I can kill the virus," he said, adding he would keep coming to the gym despite the threat of police action if caught.
+AFP